You-Gao/Blog/_fun/2024-09-17-civilization-6.md

 ## Themes and Player Experience

 **Achievement:** In Civ, there is an absolute joy in seeing how you get from 1 settler and 1 warrior to a super advanced death-bot-producing nation.
-It isn't just seeing the victory screen because if that were the case, I wouldn't have been playing Civ at all[^2].
+I don't play only for the victory screen because if that were the case, I wouldn't have been playing Civ at all[^2].

 **Immersion:** If you want to experience what it was like for Teddy Roosevelt to build America starting from ancient times, then look no further.
 Besides the ability to play leaders, the game does well for realism "*realism*".
 Different environmental effects and the routes to victory make the game feel real.